3 Ways to Strengthen Access Control on Campus

 2. Simplifying the Management of Cardholder Permissions

-Setting cardholder permissions for thousands of students is time-consuming; but it doesn’t have to be.
+Setting cardholder permissions for thousands of students is time-consuming, but it doesn’t have to be.
 Student and staff records systems can be integrated within the Security Center platform.
 Security departments can then set up system rules such as 'if the student is in this class/program, give them access to this cardholder group'.
 At the beginning of each semester, students automatically receive the right access privileges.

 A school can set over 100 different cardholder groups.
-Each group can have specific building access rules, and each building can be associated to many groups.
+Each group can have specific building access rules, and each building can be associated with many groups.
 These rules can depend on criteria like whether the cardholder is a student or faculty, or when and where they need to go within the building.

 Discover how the University of Hull simplified the assignment of cardholder permissions to speed up student enrollment.